avanoene/risk_dash/documentation/gettingstarted.md

 This method is fairly simple, however it is based on the assumption that the previous distribution of outcomes is a good representation of the future distribution.

-The final way to simulate the portfolio distribution and then calculate the value at risk.
+Another way we've implemented to calculate the value at risk is to simulate the portfolio distribution.

 #### Simulating the Portfolio

+[TODO]